31 Altitude Definitions & Measurement

 with heights being measured in feet and temperatures in oC.
 Inserting the values gives

-While the airport has an elevation of 88 ft above MSL, the atmospheric conditions are such the airplane will perform as if it flying at an altitude of 3,200 ft.
-With a full passenger load, a short and wet runway, and a relatively modest powered Cessna 172, then, yes, you should worry about getting off the runway in these conditions.
+While the airport is 88 feet above MSL, the atmospheric conditions are such that the airplane will perform as if flying at an altitude of 3,200 feet.
+With a full passenger load, a short and wet runway, and a relatively modest powered Cessna 172, you should worry about getting off the runway in these conditions.

 Electronic Flight Displays (EFD)

-Advances in electronics and software engineering have significantly transformed the instrumentation used for modern aircraft, with the introduction of Electronic Flight Displays (EFDs) often referred to as “glass cockpits.”
+Advances in electronics and software engineering have significantly transformed the instrumentation used for modern aircraft with the introduction of Electronic Flight Displays (EFDs) and Electronic Flight Information Systems (EFIS), which are often referred to as “glass cockpits.”
 Glass cockpits replace traditional analog gauges and instruments with digital displays, providing pilots with a more intuitive and information-rich interface, an example being shown in the figure below.

-EFDs utilize the same type of instrument inputs as traditional analogue gauges; however, the processing system is completely different.
-The Pitot static inputs are first received by an ADC.
-The ADC computes the difference between the total pressure and the static pressure and uses equations to generate the information necessary to display the airspeed on the PFD.
-Outside air temperatures are also monitored and introduced into various components within the software, as well as being displayed on the PFD screen.
-These are the basic elements of an EFIS:
+EFDs utilize the same type of instrument inputs as traditional analog gauges; however, the processing system is entirely different.
+The Pitot static inputs are first received by an Air Data Computer (ADC.)
+The ADC computes the difference between the total and static pressure and uses equations to generate the information necessary to display the airspeed on the PFD.
+Outside air temperatures are also monitored and introduced into various components within the software and displayed on the PFD screen.
+These are the essential elements of an EFIS:

-- Pitot-Static Inputs: EFDs still receive pitot-static inputs where the pitot tube measures the total pressure and the static ports measure the static pressure.
-As with a traditional mechanical instrument the static pressure allows the calculation of altitude and the dynamic pressure provides the information necessary to calculate airspeed.
+- Pitot-Static Inputs: EFDs still receive pitot-static inputs where the pitot tube measures the total pressure, and the static ports measure the static pressure.
+As with a traditional mechanical instrument, the static pressure allows an altitude calculation, and the dynamic pressure provides the information necessary to calculate airspeed.

-- Air Data Computer (ADC): The ADC, which is a component within the EFD system, receives the digitized pitot-static inputs from the ADC.
-It computes the difference between total pressure and static pressure to determine the airspeed.
+- Air Data Computer (ADC): The ADC, a component within the EFD system, receives the digitized pitot-static inputs from the ADC.
+It computes the difference between total and static pressure to determine the airspeed.
 All necessary corrections for SPE can be included in the software.
-The ADC then generates the necessary information to display the airspeed on the Primary Flight Display (PFD) screen.
+The ADC then generates the information required to display the airspeed on the Primary Flight Display (PFD) screen.

 - Outside Air Temperature (OAT) Monitoring: EFDs also monitor the outside air temperature.
-This temperature data is important for various components within the aircraft systems, such as engine performance calculations and fuel management.
-The OAT and TAT is typically displayed on the PFD screen, providing pilots with real-time temperature information.
+This temperature data is essential for various components within the aircraft systems, such as engine performance calculations and fuel management.
+The OAT and TAT are displayed on the PFD screen, providing pilots with real-time temperature information.

 Summary & Closure

-A measurement of the altitude of aircraft during flight is fundamental to both its piloting and engineering.
+A measurement of the altitude of an aircraft during flight is fundamental to both its piloting and engineering.
 However, like the airspeed, the exact type of altitude must be carefully qualified.
 The density altitude affects aircraft and powerplant performance, which is a measure of the density of the air in which the aircraft is flying.
 Density altitude, however, cannot be measured directly and must be calculated based on pressure altitude and air temperature measurements.
 The higher the temperature above the standard temperature at a given altitude, the higher the density altitude, i.e., the lower the value of air density.
-Both aircraft and powerplant performance will always be affected by the local density of the air.
+The local density of the air will always affect both aircraft and powerplant performance.

 5-Question Self-Assessment Quickquiz